ibm-cloud-docs/vpc/vsi_is_dedicated_hosts_instances.md

 # Creating dedicated hosts and groups
 {: #creating-dedicated-hosts-instances}

 You can create one or more dedicated hosts with associated dedicated host groups in your {{site.data.keyword.vpc_short}} by using the {{site.data.keyword.cloud_notm}} console, the CLI, or the API.
-You can create dedicated hosts in the following locations: Dallas, London, Tokyo, and Osaka.
+You can create dedicated hosts in the following locations: Dallas, Washington DC, London, Tokyo, and Osaka.
 {:shortdesc}

 ## Dedicated hosts